 With teaching staff that includes Saxophonist Carlos Lopez-Real (E17 Collective ) flautist and composer Detta Danford (BBC Symphony Orchestra, Southbank Centre) and Jazz FM award winning vocalist Zara McFarlane and visiting artists such as MOBO award winner Soweto Kinch and Nell Catchpole (Brian Eno), there are ample performance and professional development opportunities throughout.

 There is a focus on cultivating employability through key enterprise skills such as fundraising, marketing and pitching proposals.
-The Flyer for the course gives further information.

 The deadline is 7 March and application is made direct to the Guildhall School of Music and Drama.
 The course is open to non-standard entry applicants.